 - Use saline nose spray to keep moisture throughout your nasal cavity.
 To reduce risk of airborne illnesses.

 - Dress comfortable and wear comfortable shoes for example, sneakers.
-Another bad idea is to wear nylons or panty hose as they can be a fire hazard.
-However, some argue that it was recommended in the past that Airline staff wear hosiery as it reduces blood clots from occurring. stockingshq.com
+Another debatable topic is whether or not it is a bad idea to wear nylons or panty hose as they can be a fire hazard.
+However, some argue that it was recommended in the past that Airline staff wear hosiery as it reduces blood clots from occurring.

 One of the airlines has launched a wellness video series as part of on-board flight entertainment.
 Hawaiian Airlines offers these free videos for viewing during flight to help you stay well and experience a better flight so you can stay healthy at your destination.

-The best exercises and breathing techniques for pre-flight, in-flight, and after flight travel.
+The best exercises and breathing techniques for pre-flight, in-flight, and after flight travel are explained below.

 Prepare for Pre-flight: Deep Breathing